fabio1974/mvt-events/RENDER_ENV.md

 # Render Environment Variables

-Este projeto usa variáveis de ambiente configuradas diretamente no dashboard do Render para segurança.
+This project uses environment variables configured directly in the Render dashboard for security.

-## 🔐 Variáveis Obrigatórias no Render Dashboard:
+## 🔐 Required Variables in Render Dashboard:

 ### Database Connection: